Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 	<figcaption>The DASH client presents a set of desired capabilities for each [=DRM system=] and receives a response with the supported subset.</figcaption>
 </figure>

 The exact set of capabilities that can be used and the data format used to express them in capability detection APIs are defined by the media platform API.
 A DASH client is expected to have a full understanding of the potentially offered capabilities and how they map to parameters in the MPD.
-Some capabilities may have no relation to the MPD and whether they are required depends entirely on the DASH client or custom business logic.
+Some capabilities may have no relation to the MPD and whether they are required depends entirely on the DASH client or [=solution-specific logic and configuration=].

 To detect the set of supported capabilities, a DASH client must first determine the <dfn>required capability set</dfn> for each [=adaptation set=].
 This is the set of capabilities required to present all the content in a single [=adaptation set=] and can be determined based on the following:

 1. Content characteristics defined in the [=MPD=] (e.g. codecs strings of the [=representations=] and the used [=protection scheme=]).
-1. Custom business logic or configuration (e.g. what [=robustness level=] is required).
+1. [=Solution-specific logic and configuration=] (e.g. what [=robustness level=] is required).

 Advisement: Querying for the support of different [=protection schemes=] is currently not possible via the capability detection API of Encrypted Media Extensions [[!encrypted-media]].
 To determine the supported [=protection schemes=], a DASH client must assume what the CDM supports.
 A bug is open on W3C EME and [a pull request exists](https://github.com/w3c/encrypted-media/pull/392) for the ISOBMFF file format bytestream.
 In future versions of EME, this may become possible.